 What is it that initially inspired you to produce ‘Coloured White not Coloured’ and what is the message you are trying to convey?

-My inspiration comes from an on-going issue that I’ve notice in my local area.
+My inspiration comes from an on-going issue that I’ve noticed in my local area.
 I’ve been to a lot of churches and a large number of women have bleached their skin, especially their hands and their faces because they simply can’t afford to bleach the rest of their body.

 From having conversations with them, they perceived that being lighter automatically means you’re prettier.
 I believe everyone is beautiful no matter what colour their skin is.

 The white powder edited over the models faces represents the skin bleaching cream.
 I wanted to use my project to bring light to the ‘colourism’ that is often a taboo subject in the black community, but also in certain parts of Asia.

 How did you come up with the title?

 Black people were referred to as ‘coloured’ back in the day.
 I wanted to play on the idea that white isn’t even a colour so I called it ‘Coloured White not Coloured’.

 Why did you think it was important to raise awareness of the skin bleaching taking place in the African and Caribbean community?